andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 context.

-We use `MonadFail` to explicitly state that we rely on a failed pattern match for control flow. `P.moveN :: Int -> P.PointedList a -> Maybe (P.PointedList a)` will "shift" a `PointedList` by a given amount, but will return `Nothing` if it goes out of bounds.
+We use `MonadFail` to explicitly state that we rely on a failed pattern match for control flow.[^2]
+`P.moveN :: Int -> P.PointedList a -> Maybe (P.PointedList a)` will "shift" a
+`PointedList` by a given amount, but will return `Nothing` if it goes out of bounds.
 Our program is meant to terminate if we ever go out of bounds, so we can implement this by using a do block pattern match with `MonadFail`.
 For instances like `MaybeT`/`Maybe`, this means `empty`/`Nothing`/short-circuit.
 So when we `P.move`, we do-block pattern match on `Just t'`.

 We also use `P.focus :: Lens' (P.PointedList a) a`, a lens that the *pointedlist* library provides to the current "focus" of the `PointedList`.